Introduction

 Definition

-Organisations should implement web security policy and controls through the use of web proxies by default.
-In some cases, the adoption of newer technologies may require that these controls be implemented in other locations and by other means.
-However, this should be considered as an exception.
+Organisations should implement web security policies and controls using web proxies alongside other security policy enforcing capabilities In some cases, the adoption of newer technologies may need these security capabilities be implemented in other network locations and by other means (e.g. Cloud Access Security Broker, Secure Web Gateway, and PDNS).

-Organisations should have a thorough understanding of the architectural, technical and operational requirements of new technologies, with accountable authorities understanding the residual risks of adopting new solutions that have a wide impact on the enterprise.
-Organisations should avoid solutions which require the bypassing of existing gateway capabilities.
-Instead, organisations should look to implement controls and technologies that complement existing architectures and controls.
+Organisations should have a thorough understanding of the architectural, technical, and operational requirements of new technologies.
+Accountable authorities should understand the residual risks of adopting new solutions that have a wide impact on the enterprise.
+Avoid solutions that need to bypass existing gateway capabilities.
+Instead, implement controls and technologies that complement existing architectures and controls.

-Organisations should be aware that the effective implementation of security controls requires deep packet inspection, which in turn requires TLS decryption capabilities.
+Be aware that effective implementation of security controls requires DPI, which in turn requires TLS decryption capabilities.

-The emergence of newer technologies provides organisations with the opportunity to implement different controls to better meet their security objectives.
-However, this should not be seen as an opportunity to replace gateways with alternative concepts.
-For example, where an organisation does not have direct routed access to the internet, it should be wary of any emerging security or other technology that requires it.
-Similarly, an organisation that does not allow external DNS resolution to the desktop, should reconsider the broader risks and implications of any emerging security or other technology that requires it.
-Ultimately, organisations should ensure that selected products fit the preferred architectural patterns of the organisation or otherwise acknowledge and manage the risks.
-These risks include not only direct security risks, but also those associated with increasing the complexity of controls and increasing the number of PEPs that personnel need to manage and monitor.
+The emergence of new technologies provides an opportunity for organisations to implement different controls to better meet their security objectives.
+However, this should not become an opportunity to replace gateways with alternative concepts.
+For example, where an organisation does not have direct routed access to the internet, it should be wary of any emerging security or other technology that needs it.
+Similarly, an organisation that does not allow external DNS resolution to the desktop should consider the broader risks and implications of any emerging security or other technology that needs it.
+Organisations should ensure that the products they select fit their preferred architectural patterns, or they should acknowledge and manage the risks.
+This includes not only direct security risks, but also risks that come with making controls more complex and increasing the number of PEPs that staff need to manage and monitor.

-Endpoint security agents may be able to implement all of the desirable functions of a web proxy, but there will likely be many devices on a corporate network that do not support these agents.
-Organisations should aim to architect solutions that provide security features to all endpoints that generate web traffic that exits the organisation’s security domain, using web proxies or endpoint monitoring when appropriate.
+Endpoint security agents may be able to implement all the desirable functions of a web proxy, but there will likely be many devices on a corporate network that do not support these agents.
+Organisations should aim to architect solutions that provide security features for endpoints generating web traffic that exits their security domain.
+Use web proxies or endpoint monitoring when appropriate.

-A CASB implements forward web or reverse web proxy capabilities allowing organisations to apply web proxy controls to cloud service offerings (typically SaaS) for both mobile and on-premises staff.
-They can prevent staff from accessing unauthorised cloud services (that is, enforce security policies to prevent or discover shadow IT use).
-If a CASB cannot support all of the web proxy functions, the organisation should implement the missing control capabilities in other parts of their infrastructure stack.
+A CASB implements forward or reverse web proxy capabilities that allows organisations to apply web proxy controls to cloud service offerings (typically SaaS) for both mobile and on-premises staff.
+A CASB can prevent staff from accessing unauthorised cloud services (it enforces security policies to prevent or discover shadow IT use).
+If a CASB cannot support all of the web proxy functions, organisations should implement the missing control capabilities in other parts of their infrastructure stack.

-Specified security appliances using protocol specific gateways (a session initiation protocol gateway) and using certain security enforcing functions may not require a separate firewall.
-This can be achieved through the implementation of DPI, permitting a minimal internet-facing attack surface, and having separate management planes.
+Specified security appliances using protocol specific gateways (a session initiation protocol gateway) and certain security enforcing functions may not need a separate firewall.
+This can be achieved by implementing DPI, permitting a minimal internet-facing attack surface, and having separate management planes.

-Web proxies should be actively maintained to ensure that modern implementations of TLS are supported, noting that there is some browser security functionality that may not be effective when implementing a web proxy (e.g. certificate transparency features).
+Actively maintain web proxies to ensure modern implementations of TLS are supported, noting that there is some browser security functionality that may not be effective when implementing a web proxy (e.g. certificate transparency features).
 Web proxies should not be susceptible to encryption-related attacks that browsers have been hardened to resist.
 There should be limited differences between the TLS handling of a modern web browser and a modern web proxy.
+For more information, refer to the Bad SSL Dashboard.

 Web proxy capabilities

-To ensure appropriate detection of threats, web proxies should capture flow telemetry to facilitate the identification of anomalous connections.
+To ensure appropriate detection of threats, web proxies should centrally capture flow telemetry to help with the identification of anomalous connections.
 This data can be used to index into more complete telemetry to further identify anomalies such as data loss or exfiltration.
-Captured telemetry, including flows, should be associated to user accounts and endpoint devices.
+Captured telemetry, including flows, should be associated with user accounts and endpoint devices.
+As per the ISM, the following details are centrally logged for websites through web proxies:

 Most modern enterprise applications support the explicit setting of a web proxy, and of these, most support user authentication.
-Where web proxy user authentication cannot be implemented, restrictions should at least be applied based on source IP address and destination URL.
+Where web proxy user authentication cannot be implemented, apply restrictions based on source IP address and destination URL at minimum.
 Generally speaking, non-user endpoints (such as servers) should only have narrowly-scoped and confined access to the internet in line with a particular technical need.
 Any proposed access should be risk assessed prior to permitting this access.

-Web Proxy Auto-Discovery (WPAD) and Proxy Auto-Configuration (PAC) files are typically used in larger organisations, providing configuration to software on how to connect to a resource, including the use of specified web proxies.
-The management of a PAC file is typically the responsibility of the team that manages an SOE, but changes to IP addresses or domain names of proxies will need to be co-ordinated.
+Web Proxy Auto-Discovery and Proxy Auto-Configuration files are typically used in larger organisations.
+They provide configuration to software on how to connect to a resource, including specified web proxies.
+A PAC file is typically managed by the team that manages a standard operating environment (SOE), but changes to IP addresses or domain names of proxies will need to be coordinated.
 Organisations should undertake threat modelling and then make risk-based decisions about the use of web proxies to access web resources hosted in DMZs.
 Organisations should formally decide if gateway DMZs are considered a separate security domain from other networks.

 Identity and access control

-Web proxies should be identity-aware and support a user authentication and authorisation process in order to access resources.
-Typically, transparent authentication occurs between the web proxy and the user’s web browser (e.g. ‘407 - Proxy Authentication Required’), but other forms of identity verification are possible.
-Support for authentication and authorisation assists by associating proxy use with a user identity, facilitating role-based access controls (such as restricting resource access by user or group), and with investigations (including HR and CSIR-related activities).
+Web proxies should be identity-aware and support a user authentication and authorisation process to access resources.
+Typically, transparent authentication occurs between the web proxy and the user’s web browser (e.g. ‘407 Proxy Authentication Required’), but other forms of identity verification are possible.
+Support for authentication and authorisation helps to:

-Web proxy policies also restrict internet access of non-person entities (NPE), such as service accounts, to the explicit list of websites that are required for correct functionality.
-Server access to the internet is a very common and effective data exfiltration path.
-General internet browsing should not be possible from servers, or by NPE accounts (it is a better practice to apply role-based access controls such as binding the service accounts to the servers that they support, and disable interactive log-on).
-By binding the NPE account to an ICT resource (such as a server), and restricting which internet resources the NPE account can access, you can significantly restrict a malicious actor’s ability to exfiltrate data through the compromise of a service account.
+Web proxy policies also restrict internet access of non-person entities (NPE) – such as service accounts – to the explicit list of websites needed for correct functionality.
+Server access to the internet is a common and effective data exfiltration path.
+General internet browsing should not be possible from servers, or by NPE accounts.
+It is better practice to apply role-based access controls, such as binding the service accounts to the servers that they support, and disabling interactive logon (e.g. set a ‘Deny Log on Locally’ policy).
+By binding the NPE account to an ICT resource (such as a server) and restricting which internet resources the NPE account can access, you can significantly restrict a malicious actor’s ability to exfiltrate data through the compromise of a service account.
+For more information, refer to Secure administration and NIST’s definition of attribute-based access control (ABAC).

 Policy enforcement